clementolive/project_3/README.md

 ## How to use
 1. Setup your database :
 - Setup an empty database called "rentals" on port 3306 with any software (Wamp, command line...)
+For example with Wamp :
+- Download it here https://www.wampserver.com, install it and launch it
+- Go to http://localhost:8081/phpmyadmin/ with default credentials
+- Create the empty database "rentals"

 2. Setup the backend : clone this repository
 - git clone https://github.com/achmoye/project_3_spring